Time For Human Rights Watchdogs To Shun Silence On Kashmir: FM - UrduPoint

 He pointed out that Kashmir faced the communication and internet blackout as India wanted to conceal the ongoing situation.

-"It is the moral duty upon the champions of human rights to raise voice for the rights of Kashmiris," he said.
+"It is the moral duty of the champions of human rights to raise voice for the rights of Kashmiris," he said.